Consenti

 GET/profiles/:tenantId/:complianceGroup/:localeHot-serve — serve locale JSON directly from disk (zero DB)

-GET/profiles/:tenantId/:profileId/:version/:localeServe a specific version locale JSON (dashboard preview)
+GET/profiles/:tenantId/:profileId/:entryId/:localeServe a specific archived edit's locale JSON (dashboard preview)

 GET/resolve-profileGeo-resolve compliance group, return file path + locale